-Nutrition and Physical Activity (NPA) in the General Population Scoping Review (2020)
+Nutrition and Physical Activity: General Population (NPA-GP) Scoping Review (2020)

 Nutrition and physical activity interventions have the potential to prevent and treat cardiometabolic risk factors.
 However, most adults living in the United States do not meet recommendations for fruits and vegetables intake or physical activity.
 Thus, it is important to examine availability of research on effective nutrition and physical activity interventions for adults in the “general” population, which includes those with or without cardiometabolic risk factors.

 The objective of nutrition and physical activity in the general population scoping review is to describe the extent, range and nature of literature examining interventions to maintain or improve nutrition, physical activity and related outcomes in individuals who are non- or recreational athletes with or without cardiometabolic disease.

 In non-athletes or recreational athletes with or without cardiometabolic disease, what is the extent, range and nature of literature examining assessment and intervention methods to improve or maintain both nutrition and physical activity and related outcomes?

 For non-athletes or recreational athletes with or without cardiometabolic disease, what is the availability of research describing: